nipy/nibabel/doc/source/dicom/dicom_intro.rst

 by the *Group number*).

-The (Group number, Element number) are nearly always written as hexadecimal numbers in the following format: ``(0010,0010)``.
-This means group number 16, element number 16.
-If you look this up in the DICOM data dictionary (`PS 3.6`_) you'll see this must be the element called "PatientName".
+The (Group number, Element number) are nearly always written as hexadecimal numbers in the following format: ``(0010, 0010)``.
+The decimal representation of hexadecimal 0010 is 16, so this tag refers to group number 16, element number
+16. If you look this tag up in the DICOM data dictionary (`PS 3.6`_) you'll see this must be the element called "PatientName".

 These tag groups have special meanings: